-Implementing the provisions of law with regard to privatizations and in accordance with provisions subsequently introduced in the Consolidated Law on Finance, the Company's Articles of Association also envisage that the appointment of the entire Board of Directors take place through a "slate vote" method.
+Implementing the provisions of law with regard to privatizations and in accordance with provisions subsequently introduced in the Consolidated Law on Finance, the Company's Articles of Association also requires the entire Board of Directors to be appointed based on the "slate vote" method.
 This is designed to ensure that minority shareholders designate a total of one-fourth of incoming Directors.
 In the event that this number is a fraction, it shall be rounded up to the next integer.